owlbarn/tutorial/book/regression/README.md

 ### Problem: Where to locate a new McDonald's restaurant?

 McDonald's is undoubtedly one of the most successful fast food chains in the world.
-By 2018, it has already opened more than 37,000 stores world wide, and surely more is being built as you are reading.
+By 2018, it has already opened more than 37,000 stores world wide, and surely more is being built as you are reading this book.
-One question then is: where to locate a new McDonald's restaurant?
+One question you might be interested in then is: where to locate a new McDonald's branch?

 According to its [website](https://www.mcdonalds.com/gb/en-gb/help/faq/18665-how-do-you-decide-where-to-open-a-new-restaurant.html#), a lot of factors are in play: area population, existing stores in the area, proximity to retail parks, shopping centres, etc.
 Now let's simplified this problem by asserting that the potential profit is only related to area population.
-Suppose you are the decision maker in McDonald's, and also have access to data of each branch store (profit, population around this branch).
+Suppose you are the decision maker in McDonald's, and also have access to data of each branch store (profit, population around this branch), what would be your decision about where to locate your next branch?
-Now linear regression would be a good friend when you are deciding where to locate your next branch.
+Linear regression would be a good friend when you are deciding.

 Part of the data are listed in [@tbl:regression:data01].
-(TODO: link to csv file).
 However, note that this data set (and most of the dataset used below) is not taken from real data source but taken from that of the ML004 course by Andrew Ng.
 So perhaps you will be disappointed if you are looking for real data from running McDonald's.